Top 10 Most Valued Startups in India in 2021

 The founder of Policybazaar.com is Yashish Dahiya with Alok Bansal, and Avaneesh Nirjar.
 He was earlier an employee at the Indian Association of Mutual Funds, which he co-founded along with his wife Pinky in 2004.

-Policybazaar, the leading online insurance marketplace in India, became the first Indian start-up to be valued at over Rs 20,000 crore ($2.4 billion), according to the Economic Times.
-This is a significant milestone for the company, which is on course to reach $1 billion in gross premiums this year, up from $450 million in 2016, according to the Times.
-In 2017, Policybazaar had become the largest online insurance provider in India, with a 29% market share, surpassing the combined market share of the top three offline players.
+This is a significant milestone for the company.
+Moreover, it is on course to reach $1 billion in gross premiums this year, up from $450 million in 2016, according to the Times.
+Furthermore, in 2017, Policybazaar became the largest online insurance provider in India, with a 29% market share.

 What factors contributed to India’s success in startups?